 Random Drug Testing

 Having a random drug test policy is considered one of the best tools employers have for deterring drug and alcohol use in the workplace.
 Employers randomly test employees for compliance with their corporate drug-free workplace policy.
 Typically, these employees are selected by an outside third-party administrator or a computer program.
 The random selection process gives an equal probability that any employee from a group of employees will be selected for a test.
-For example, if a client has eight individuals with a 50% random percentage for a year, then four individuals will get pulled for a random each year.
+For example, if a client has eight individuals with a 50% random percentage for a year, then four individuals will get pulled for a random draw each year.

 Commonly cited benefits of random drug testing policies include: